Blog

 DiGAs (Digital Health Applications) have become increasingly important as digital applications in healthcare in recent years.
 They can help improve medical care and facilitate access to healthcare services.
 They provide patients with the ability to monitor their health and manage disease while providing doctors with valuable data to make better decisions.

-However, in addition to the opportunities for patients and medical staff, the regulatory context of DiGAs also presents challenges for the manufacturers of these products.
-Numerous requirements have already been defined, which must be implemented by manufacturers within certain deadlines and documented with appropriate evidence.
-Due to these requirements, which we will examine in more detail in this article, manufacturers are faced with, among other things, the key question of classifying their medical software product.
-While most DiGAs are currently classified as Class I products, a higher classification may result from the implementation of the new requirements.
-This is not just a fundamentally regulatory issue, the certification of the quality management system (QMS), the resulting cost and time issues as well as the argument to investors also form important pillars of this consideration.
+However, the regulatory context of digital health applications (DiGAs) presents not only opportunities for patients and medical staff, but also challenges for the manufacturers of these products.
+Numerous requirements have already been defined, which manufacturers must implement and document by specific deadlines.
+These requirements, which we will examine in more detail in this article, confront manufacturers with the fundamental question of classifying their medical software products.
+While most DiGAs are currently classified as Class I products, the implementation of the new requirements may result in a higher classification.
+This is not only a fundamental regulatory issue; the certification of the quality management system (QMS), the resulting cost and time considerations, and the need to present the case to investors are also important aspects of this analysis.

-If we take into account the debate in our last blog post about why doctors are primarily reluctant to prescribe DiGAs, the question arises as to how the immense challenges will relate to the potential benefits of digital applications in the future.
+Considering the debate in our last blog post about why doctors are primarily hesitant to prescribe DiGAs, the question arises as to how the immense challenges will relate to the potential benefits of digital applications in the future.

 2. Regulatory requirements for DiGA manufacturers